 - When uploading your SCORM package, make sure that, when users complete it, the SCORM package does not update the platform with the completion status multiple times.

-When uploading SCORM 2004 3rd Edition packages containing simple and linear sequencing into a course, you can flag the option to convert the package sequencing into platform prerequisites, once the upload reaches 100%.
+When uploading SCORM 2004 3rd Edition packages containing simple sequencing and linear navigation (opens in a new tab) into a course, you can select the option to convert the package sequencing into platform prerequisites, once the upload reaches 100%.
 This option is also available for SCORM packages without embedded sequencing and does not manage SCORM packages including complex sequencing.
 You can change these settings at any time when managing the training material’s settings and prerequisites.
-For more information about SCORM sequencing, refer to this SCORM.com article.
+For more information about SCORM sequencing, refer to the SCORM.com website (opens in a new tab).

 In this tab, you can also add tags to your training material to improve its searchability in your platform’s global search.
-Some tags may be automatically generated based on the content of your asset, as understood by your platform using artificial intelligence (note that this only works for English, Spanish, French, German, Italian and Portuguese content).
+If the auto-tagging feature is enabled in your platform, some tags may be automatically generated based on the content of your training material, as understood by your platform using artificial intelligence (note that this only works for English, Spanish, French, German, Italian and Portuguese content).
 You can edit or remove tags at any time, with a limit of 15 tags per training material and of 32 characters per tag (find out more about taggable content types).
 Please note that, for security reasons, the platform artificial intelligence does not access private content (that is, content requiring authentication to be accessed) and can thus automatically generate tags only for public content.
 When uploading private content, we suggest you add tags manually.

 When finished, press Save Changes.
 If the file format is correct, the SCORM content will be uploaded as new course training material, and a message will be displayed on the top left of the page.
 The SCORM package content is now course content and is ready to be played.